mjastad/uptick/README.md

 * Install NGINX on Guest VM #1
 * Install Node.js v9.x on Guest VM #2
-* Check to make sure SE Linux is not obfiscating path resolution (see SE Linux references above).
+* Check to make sure SE Linux is not obfiscating path resolution (see SE Linux references).
 * Check to make sure Firewalls are configured to allow port resolution.

 Install the Application Software to a working directory on the server configured as follows: